Juan de Fuca Provincial Park

 The Juan de Fuca Trail is open and passable for its entire length.
 However, there are extremely muddy sections.
 Conditions on the trail are subject to change according to weather and trail users are advised to be prepared and always exercise caution.

-- Please note that the access road to Sombrio Beach is very rugged and is not suitable for all motor vehicles.
-BC Parks strongly recommends that access along the road only be attempted by vehicles with four wheel drive and adequate ground clearance.
-Drivers of recreational vehicles, buses, campers and fifth wheel trailers are advised to use alternate accesses at China Beach or Botanical Beach to visit Juan de Fuca Provincial Park.
+Please note that the access road to Sombrio Beach is a loose surface road and may not suitable for all motor vehicles.
+It has steep grades, sharp curves and limited visibility.
+It was graded in early 2017 and some road improvements were made.
+Drivers of larger vehicles like recreational vehicles, buses, campers and fifth wheel trailers may be advised to use alternate accesses at China Beach or Botanical Beach to visit Juan de Fuca Provincial Park.

-WarningThieves have been known to operate in the Juan de Fuca area, targeting vehicles and personal property of Park Users.
+WarningThieves have been known to operate in the Juan de Fuca area, targeting vehicles and personal property of park visitors.
 Be sure you remove all valuables from your vehicle prior to leaving it unattended, and leave unnecessary belongings at home.